 The Hospital participates in the Division of Medicaid ("DOM") Mississippi Hospital Access Payment ("MHAP") program (the "MHAP Program").
 The MHAP Program is administered by the DOM through the Mississippi CAN coordinated care organizations ("CCO").
 The CCO's subcontract with the Hospitals throughout the state for distribution of the MHAP for the purpose of protecting patient access to hospital care.
 The MHAP payments and associated tax were distributed and collected in equal installments during the months of December 2018 through June 2019, and monthly thereafter.
-The Hospital received approximately \$9,759,000 and \$9,993,000 from the MHAP program with related tax assessments of approximately \$3,387,000 and \$3,368,000 recorded in operating expenses for the years ended September 30, 2019 and 2018, respectively.
+The Hospital received approximately \$9,654,000 and \$9,759,000 from the MHAP program with related tax assessments of approximately \$2,436,000 and \$3,387,000 recorded in operating expenses for the years ended September 30, 2020 and 2019, respectively.

-Laws and regulations governing the Medicare and Medicaid program are extremely complex and subject to interpretation.
+Laws and regulations governing the Medicare and Medicaid programs are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change.
-The 2019 and 2018 net patient service revenue increased approximately \$135,000 and \$263,000, respectively, due to prior year retroactive adjustments in excess of amounts previously estimated.
+The 2020 and 2019 net patient service revenue increased approximately \$-0- and \$135,000, respectively, due to prior year retroactive adjustments in excess of amounts previously estimated.
 The Hospital's cost reports have been settled through September 30, 2014.